NVIDIA-Merlin/HugeCTR/samples/dcn2nodes/README.md

 $ mpirun --bind-to none ./huge_ctr --train dcn8l8gpu2nodes.json
 ```

-### Run HugeCTR from docker ###

-1. Build HugeCTR docker image and pull image for each node with the instructions on README.md under home directory.

-2. Run HugeCTR with docker
+4. If you use docker container as the development environment, for multi-node, you should build the HugeCTR inside a docker container, and create docker image from the docker container, then distribut the image to all nodes, then run hugectr commands through docker

 ```shell
 $ mpirun --bind-to none docker run --runtime=nvidia --rm -v $(pwd):/dataset hugectr:latest huge_ctr --train /dataset/dcn8l8gpu2nodes.json
 ```